finbourne/luminesce-sdk-csharp-preview/sdk/docs/SqlDesignApi.md

  WHEN [currency] = 'US' THEN 'USD'
  WHEN [currency] = 'Gb' THEN 'GBP'
  ELSE [currency]
- END;  // string | SQL query to generate the case statement design object from (optional)
+ END;  // string | SQL to attempt to create an case statement Design object from (optional)

             try
             {
-                // [EXPERIMENTAL] PutCaseStatementDesignSqlToDesign: Converts SQL queries to a CaseStatementDesign object.
-                CaseStatementDesign result = apiInstance.PutCaseStatementDesignSqlToDesign(body);
+                // [EXPERIMENTAL] PutCaseStatementDesignSqlToDesign: Converts SQL to a case statement design object CaseStatementDesign result = apiInstance.PutCaseStatementDesignSqlToDesign(body);
                 Debug.WriteLine(result);
             }